browserengineering/book/book/scheduling.md

 ask for a function to be run at some point in the future.
 For example, [`setTimeout`][settimeout] lets you run a JavaScript function some number of milliseconds from now.
-This code prints "Callback" to the console one second frow now:
+This code prints "Callback" to the console one second from now:

 [settimeout]: https://developer.mozilla.org/en-US/docs/Web/API/setTimeout